Last Updated on May 14, 2023 by Admin

 Positivity is contagious.
-You can project it by smiling, genuinely excited about the role, and focusing on the good in your past.
-Avoid negative talk at all costs—whether it’s about what traffic was like that morning or what you didn’t like about a previous employer.
+You can project it by smiling, being genuinely excited about the role, and focusing on the good in your past.
+Avoid negative talk at all costs—whether about what traffic was like that morning or what you didn’t like about a previous employer.

 More than anything else, you want to make your interviewer see you as a great candidate for the role.
 So share your positivity, and they will remember you as someone they want to work with.